irina-baeva/server-from-scratch/README.md

-### Server implementation written in c++ from scratch
+## Server implementation written in C++ from scratch

-### local environment
+### Local installation

-install cmake to build the project
+Install cmake to build the project.
+For macOS you can run following command:
 ```s
 brew install cmake
 ```

-run cmake build from ./build folder, it will create two executable binaries: server and client
+Run cmake build from ./build folder, it will create two executable binaries: server and client
 ```s
 mkdir build
 cd build
 cmake ..
 cmake --build .
 ```
-then run from terminal
+then run from terminal:
 ```s
 ./src/server/server
 ```

-from other terminal run
+from other terminal run:
 ```s
 ./src/client/client
 ```

-Unit tests (with Google Test) example (TODO: need more configuration) from project dir
+Unit tests WIP (with Google Test) example (TODO: need more configuration)

 ```
 git clone https://github.com/google/googletest/